learn-co-curriculum/learn_review/README.md

     $ rscore LICENSE.md

-This gem is currently under development
+This gem is currently under development.